Using custom tags with Navidrome

 . - MaxLength: The length limit for the tag value.
 Default is 1024 characters.

-- Album: A boolean flag indicating whether this tag applies to an album rather than an individual track.
+- Album: A boolean flag indicating whether this tag applies to an album as well.
+Default is

 Note that tags are case-insensitive, so you don’t need to specify all possible case variations in the Aliases